"What

 Spirit" (1 Corinthians 12:4-11).
 Sometimes that simply meant apt words

-of encouragement from Christians who didnt even know us.
-But often they were quiet,
+of encouragement or guidance from Christians who didnt even know us.
+But often they

-loving messages spoken through Yvonne with the Holy Spirits help.
+were quiet, loving messages spoken through Yvonne with the help of Holy Spirit.

 God used those special "words" to assure my family of his

-presence and love in many difficult times when we might otherwise have given up.
+presence and love in many difficult times when we might have given up.

 "gift of prophecy," which simply means "speaking forth."
 Predicting